 Arran's stunning natural environment is well-documented, so we do what we can to protect it.
 Obviously this involves ensuring our guests respect and appreciate their surroundings - our school groups will very much be following the Scottish Outdoor Access Code.
 But we also help out with beach cleans and general outreach for the Arran Access Trust, clear the rhododendrons from Loch a' Mhuilinn (an SSSI for its dragonfly populations, and fine example of a kettle hole for our Geography groups), maintain footpaths and clear the never-ending bracken around our sites, practise our joinery skills on Arran Coastal Trail boardwalks, and of course act as the base for Arran's Geopark.

-And in times of crisis we do our best - from offering last-minute food and accommodation when exceptional weather conditions kept holiday-makers island-bound at the start of the year, to the support we are offering in these unprecedented times of corona virus.
-The Lochranza Centre is the Resilience Hub for the island's northend communities.
-Currently, we:
+And in times of crisis we do our best - from offering last-minute food and accommodation when exceptional weather conditions kept holiday-makers island-bound at the start of the year, to the support we have offered during the pandemic.
+The Lochranza Centre became the Resilience Hub for the island's northend communities.
+We remain open to any suggestions and ideas you may have as a community as to how we may be able to make use of our facilities at the Centre.

-For more information on any of the above, or if you are in need of any corona virus-related support, please contact the Centre.
+For more information on any of the above, or if you are in need of any support, please contact the Centre.